g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

    import pyg4ometry

-To make a simple geometery of a box located at the origin
+To make a simple geometry of a box located at the origin

 .. code-block :: python
    :linenos: